 Dry eye syndrome often referred to as keratitis sicca or keratoconjunctivitis sicca, is caused by insufficient and/or poor-quality tears.
 When one of the parts of this mixture becomes unbalanced, dry eye syndrome can occur.
 There are numerous reasons as to why these glands may not be doing their part.
 Meibomian gland dysfunction causing evaporative dry eye is the most common cause.

 Many over-the-counter and prescription medications can adversely affect your dry eye.
 Women, especially post-menopausal women, are unfortunately more at risk for dry eye disease as are contact lens wearers.
 Increasing household or office space humidity can lessen the evaporation of tears.
-Also by taking frequent breaks while doing computer work to properly blink, you can improve your tear film.
+Also by taking frequent breaks while doing computer work to fully close your eyes, you can improve your tear film.
 Venting air conditioners and heater away from your eyes can also improve your symptoms.

 Dry Eye Treatment Options

-Greenberg Laser Eye Center is pleased to offer a breakthrough treatment for dry eye sufferers!
+Greenberg Laser Eye Center is proud to be among the first in Michigan to offer LipiFlow, a breakthrough treatment for dry eye sufferers!
 If you are experiencing eye dryness, irritation, light sensitivity, vision fluctuations, contact lens intolerance, and eye fatigue, you may be a candidate for a new treatment called LipiFlow.

 Treat the Cause of Evaporative Dry Eye